brighamskarda/style-guide/cppstyle.md

 ### Unit Testing

-So far I use the Boost testing framework, though future work may switch to Gtest.
-All tests should be able to run with Ctest.
+So far I use the Boost testing framework, though future work may switch to GTest.
+All tests should be able to run with CTest.